 Learning is encouraged through participation in a wide variety of activities including lectures, seminars, workshops, laboratory-based practicals, external visits, distance learning, webbased learning etc. You study 3 modules per semester.
 Each module has 5 to 6 hours contact per week, and may need up to 10 hours further individual study per week.
 Success at university depends on developing your ability to study independently using library resources, CAL, handouts and web-based study activities.
-The first year has a Skills module which is compulsory for students following the major route.
-This helps you make the major shift to independent learning needed at university, compared to schools and FE colleges, and also help to develop those transferable skills so important in working life.
+The first year has a Skills module each semester.
+These help you make the major shift to independent learning needed at university, compared to schools and FE colleges, and also help to develop those transferable skills so important in working life.